0x0630ff/catLaserEsp32_v2/README.md

 - To use the joystick, press down on the joystick and the D13 led will light up to show that manual mode is active.
 - Joy stick can then move the servo arm around. <-- This is still a bit off.

+#### To Do:
+- Fix the servo angle values.
+    * 0 degrees on bottom servo should be pointing left
+    * 180 pointing right
+    * 90 straight ahead.
+- Get the timers to work.
+    * Servos are moving too fast.

 #### Plans:
 - Add dual core usage for the ESP32's two cores.
 - Incorporate the Blynk library to use remote control via wifi.